icedream/the-steamdeck-experience/README.md

 enough power to actually charge properly.

 I did not try hooking a device other than the Deck to the Deck's power supply yet.

+### Firmware

+On powering up the Deck the firmware will greet you with a [three-tone jingle audible through the trackpads](audio/jingle.ogg).
+This is similar to how the Steam Controller plays a jingle through its trackpads as well.

+The Deck's firmware has a settings menu accessible by holding down the Volume+ button while pressing the Power button.

+There is also a boot menu that you use to boot the recovery by holding down the Volume- button while pressing the Power button.

+My current knowledge is that Valve is working on Dual Boot support for installing Windows next to SteamOS, however as of right now that does not seem to work without issues according to community feedback.

 ### Fan noise